 On the Business of How to Buy and Sell Art

-Most artists are completely stuck when it comes to understanding the process of selling their artwork.
+Most artists are completely stuck when it comes to an understanding the process of selling their artwork.
 Deitch, on the other hand, appears to have mastered the art of selling fine art.
 He tells Cho that closing art sales hinges on your presentation.

 “I always let the art and the presentation speak for itself.
 Every work of art is hung level.
 Nothing’s out of place.
 We’re going over the repainting of walls to make sure there are no imperfections.
 And we agonize over the lighting.
 We have a model where we work out the installation in advance.
 So when people walk in, the work is displayed with total authority.
 Because I find if, say, there is dust on the floor, there are finger marks on the white walls, you erode the authority.
 You have to be behind the work with total confidence and belief.
 And then you need to know what you’re doing, you need to be prepared.”

 Deitch suggests that artists shouldn’t feel like they have to go it alone when it comes to developing their careers, and they also shouldn’t become too focused on the minutiae of the art world.
 In fact, Deitch says doing so can cause an artist to lose focus.
 Instead, artists should pay attention to opportunities for socializing, while making sure to devote plenty of time to their studio practice.

 “It all has to be integrated.
 I know many artists who spend much more time socializing, going to gallery openings, parties and that sort of thing than they spend in their studio.
 And they might have fun doing this, but it’s not going to take their art anywhere, because it’s all based on the quality of the art.